- Basal and squamous cell skin cancer treatment

 Targeted therapy for basal and squamous cell skin cancers

-Doctors have found some of the gene changes inside skin cancer cells that make them different from normal skin cells, and they have begun to develop drugs that attack these changes.
-These targeted drugs work differently from standard chemotherapy drugs.
+These drugs target parts of skin cancer cells that make them different from normal skin cells.
+Targeted drugs work differently from standard chemotherapy drugs.
 They may work sometimes when chemotherapy drugs don’t.
 They may also have less severe side effects.
 Doctors are still learning the best way to use these drugs to treat skin cancers.

-These drugs are taken as capsules, once a day.
-In people with basal cell cancers that have spread or come back after surgery and other local treatments, they have been shown to help shrink tumors in some patients, although it’s not yet clear if they help people live longer.
+These drugs are capsules taken once a day.
+For basal cell cancers that have spread or come back after surgery or other local treatments, these drugs have been shown to help shrink tumors in some people, although it’s not yet clear if they help people live longer.

 Side effects can include muscle spasms, joint pain, hair loss, fatigue, problems with taste, poor appetite and weight loss, nausea and vomiting, itchy skin, diarrhea, and constipation.
 These drugs can also cause women to stop having their periods.

 Because the hedgehog pathway affects fetal development, these drugs should not be taken by women who are pregnant or could become pregnant.
-It is not known if they could harm the fetus if it is taken by a male partner.
+It is not known if they could harm the fetus if taken by a male partner.
 Anyone taking these drugs should use reliable birth control during and for some time after treatment.

 Last Medical Review: 04/01/2016